Weight Loss and Heart Health with the DASH Diet

 Fruit offer lots of fibre and vitamins that are good for your heart.
 Many also have potassium and magnesium, which help lower blood pressure.

-One-half cup of fruit juice or 1/4 cup of dried fruit also counts as a serving.
-Try adding bananas or berries to your breakfast cereal or have fruit for dessert, but remember they can be high in sugar so watch the calories.
+A small glass of fruit juice or a small amount of dried fruit also counts as a serving.
+Try adding bananas or berries to your breakfast cereal or plain yoghurt and have fruit for dessert.

-Low- and no-fat dairy foods are good sources of calcium and protein, which can help maintain a healthy blood pressure.
+Low and no-fat dairy foods are good sources of calcium and protein, which can help maintain a healthy blood pressure.

 Lean meat and fish

-A good rule is to have no more than 3 ounces of meat at a meal — the size of a mobile phone.
+Skinless chicken, eggs and fish are also on the menu and a good rule is to have no more than 3 ounces of meat at a meal and that’s about the size of a mobile phone.

 Nuts and legumes